pawel7/user_groups/README.md

 group list: `show_groups.php`.

 All editing actions are done in these files.
-The models are in the `models` folder and the views are `users_view.php` and `groups_view.php`.
+The models are in the `models` folder.
+There are two views: `users_view.php` and `groups_view.php`.

-You can add or remove users, as well as groups add and remove users to / from a group, and add and remove groups for a given user.
+You can add or remove users, as well as groups; add and remove users from a group, and add and remove groups for a given user.

 A group cannot be deleted when it has users.
 The `Delete group` button is then disabled.